terraform-viettelidc/terraform-provider-vcloud/website/docs/d/external_network_v2.html.markdown

 # vcloud\_external\_network\_v2

 Provides a Viettel IDC Cloud External Network data source (version 2).
-New version of this data source uses new VCD API and is capable of handling NSX-T backed external networks as well as port group backed ones.
+New version of this data source uses new VCLOUD API and is capable of handling NSX-T backed external networks as well as port group backed ones.

 -> **Note:** This resource uses new Viettel IDC Cloud